bogzbonny/yeehaw/README.md

  - generalized label decorators on all widgets

 ## Planned
+ - Put a whole dang yeehaw-TUI into a Stateful ratatui widget
  - accordion stack container
  - hover comments anywhere
  - vertical tabs (like brave browser)